deitry/vscode-colcon-helper/README.md

 `colcon` tasks should be run within VisualStudio dev environment, so you have to add intialization script to your workspace or global setup.

-Also, `--symlink-install` option of `colcon build` seems currently not working without Administator rights.
+Also, `--symlink-install` option of `colcon build` on Windows may be not working without Administator rights.
 This option is included by default, so you have to either
 - run VS Code as Administator (which is not recommended by VS Code itself)
 - or open VS Code command promt, run `> Tasks: Configure Task` and then select `colcon: build` task in picker.
 Build task configuration should then appear in `tasks.json`, where you can remove `--symlink-install` argument.